 This course is designed for students who have no background in or previous knowledge of Japanese.
 The course consists of lectures on Tuesday/Thursday and conversation classes on Monday/Wednesday/Friday.
 The goal of the course is the simultaneous progression of four skills (speaking, listening, writing, and reading) as well as familiarity with aspects of Japanese culture.
 By the end of the fall term, students will have basic speaking and listening comprehension skills, a solid grasp of basic grammar items, reading and writing skills, and a recognition and production of approximately 60 kanji in context.
 Knowledge of grammar will be expanded significantly in Second Year Japanese.
 May not be taken S/U. 4.5 credits.
-Spring 2016 syllabus
+Fall 2017 syllabus

 378.215-216 Second Year Japanese (H)

 Training in spoken and written language, increasing their knowledge of more complex patterns.
 At completion, students will have a working knowledge of about 250 Kanji.
 4.5 credits.
 Fall 2017 syllabus